blog.hirnschall.net

 Given any two of the three variables \( E \), \( C \), and \( V \), the calculator solves for the missing one.
 The rearranged formulas are:

 In all cases, the stored charge \( Q = C \cdot V \) is shown as an additional output.
+If C needs to be derived from plate geometry first, use the parallel plate capacitor calculator.

 Get Notified of New Articles